 Metro-Goldwyn-Mayer (MGM): There is no fully centralized or comprehensive archive available for MGM, and unfortunately some of the studio's archival records were discarded.
 For instance, all MGM musical material, including orchestra arrangements and parts, were discarded in the late 1960s.
 However, some content is available at USC, the Margaret Herrick Library (art, legal, production, and wardrobe departments, as well as scripts), and UCLA Library Special Collections (architectural set plans, scripts, in-house materials related to productions and compiled by the M-G-M Research Department for behind the scenes research).

 NBC: Records for 1921-1976 from the National Broadcasting Company are available at the Wisconsin Historical Society.
 UCLA owns selected scripts, stills, posters, and press kits for individual shows.
 Also remember to check institutions for papers deposited by individual artists and producers.
+Requests for permission to use clips and footage should be sent to NBCUniversal Archives.

 Paramount: The most extensive institutional holdings from Paramount are housed in multiple archives by the studio, including all of the music archives.
 The Margaret Herrick Library includes some production records, scripts, press sheets, and contract summaries.
 UCLA holds select stills (1920s-1940s) and television production files (1950s-1970s).
 Ohio State holds some materials as part of the Paramount International Films collection, 1927-1968.